Kimberly Goss

-Kimberly Goss (born 1978) is an American former singer and keyboardist, best known as the frontwoman and co-founder of the Finnish metal band Sinergy (1997–2004).
+Kimberly Goss (born 1978) is an American heavy metal singer, best known as the frontwoman and co-founder of the Finnish heavy metal band Sinergy (1997–2004).

 Early life

 Goss was born in Los Angeles, California, to a Korean father and a German mother who worked as a jazz singer.
 Shortly after, she went with her mother to live in Japan, before coming back to the United States and settling down in Chicago, Illinois, where she was raised for most of her childhood.